Associate in Science

 About the Program

 We offer a 2-Phase fully accredited degree program.
 Phase 1 consists of General Education requirements.
 Phase 2 consists of the Radiography curriculum which is a 2-year day program that includes two ten-week, 32-hour-per week summer sessions.
 Every semester of Phase 2 includes a clinical component.
-Students earn a total of 69 credits and upon completion of the program, receive an Associate of Applied Science Degree (A.A.S.) and are eligible to sit for the National Radiologic Technology Certification Exam (A.R.R.T.) and apply for a state x-ray license.
+Students earn a total of 69 credits and upon completion of the program, receive an Associate of Applied Science Degree (A.A.S.) and are eligible to sit for the American Registry of Radiologic Technologists’ national certification examination and apply for a state x-ray license.

 Our course offerings include Anatomy & Physiology, Radiation Biology, Medical & Surgical Diseases, Positioning, Patient Care & Imaging Equipment.
 We also have clinical affiliations with leading facilities in the area.